Toondah Scandal Deepens

-Walker claims the channel work is necessary to make the navigation channel safe, but Maritime Safety Queensland recently informed the Independent candidate for Oodgeroo, Claire Richardson, that widening the channel etc would only be required if Walker’s proposed Toondah yacht marina plan was approved – yachts would then be competing for space in the navigation channel with North Stradbroke Island ferries and water taxis.
+Walker claims the channel work is necessary to make the navigation channel safe, but Maritime Safety Queensland last year informed the Independent candidate for Oodgeroo at the October State Election, Claire Richardson, that widening the channel etc would only be required if Walker’s proposed Toondah yacht marina plan was approved – yachts would then be competing for space in the navigation channel with North Stradbroke Island ferries and water taxis.
 See again the Letters to the Editor – http://bit.ly/LettersToEditorR2030

-Put simply, ‘Fixing the Port’ for the North Stradbroke Island ferries and water taxis does not require the extensive, 2 kilometre channel work proposed by Walker, nor does it require the destruction of Ramsar protected wetlands and the building of 3,600 high-rise units and a ‘cultural centre’ for the Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).
+Put simply, ‘Fixing the Port’ for the North Stradbroke Island ferries and water taxis does not require the extensive and destructive 2 kilometre channel work proposed by Walker, nor does it require the destruction of other Ramsar protected wetlands within the PDA and the building of 3,600 high-rise units and a ‘cultural centre’ for the Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).